 The carrying amounts of the Group's exploration and evaluation assets are reviewed at each reporting date to determine whether there is any indication of impairment.
-The impairment charge for the year ended 31 December 2021 of \$126,869 and the accumulated impairment charge of \$8.495M noted above primarily results from the ongoing delay in the progress of licence renewal applications.
+The impairment charge for the year ended 31 December 2023 is nil.
+The accumulated impairment charge of \$8.495M noted above represents impairment charge booked in prior years which was primarily due to delay in the progress of licence renewal applications in those prior years.
 Where an indicator of impairment exists, a formal estimate of the recoverable amount is made.
 The recoverable amount of the Group's exploration and evaluation assets are based on its fair value less costs of disposal.
-The recoverable amount of the Group's exploration and evaluation assets is nil.
+The recoverable amount of the Group's exploration and evaluation assets is not less \$2,536,757.